Who we are

 Website – Is a server dedicated to Cambridgeshire Scouts and we may store names & email addresses for booking and login purposes.

-In addition, adult volunteers will hold some personal data on local spreadsheets/databases.
+In addition, adult volunteers may hold some personal data on local spreadsheets/databases.

-Paper records for events are used rather than relying on secure digital systems, as often the events are held where internet and digital access will not be available.
-We will minimise the use of paper to only what is required for the event.
+Paper records for events may also be used rather than relying on secure digital systems, as events may be held where internet and digital access will not be available.
+We will minimise the use of paper to only what is required for the event and ensured its secure disposal within a reasonable time after the event has ended.

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing